Today's Top Gainer

 The Companys internal control system is commensurate with the nature, size and complexities of operations.

-Pursuant to the requirement of Regulation 21 of the Listing Regulations, Risk Management Committee is responsible to frame, implement, monitor risk management plan and ensure its robust effectiveness.
-The details of the Committee and its terms of reference are set-out in the Corporate Governance Report forming part of this Annual Report.
-The Company has established risk management framework that enables regular and active monitoring business activities for identification, assessment and mitigation of potential internal or external risks.
-The respective Function/ Business Unit Head(s) are entrusted with the responsibility of identifying, mitigating and monitoring of risk management.
-Risk Management forms an integral part of the management policy and is an ongoing process integrated with operations.
-The processes and guidelines of the risk management policy/ plan provide a strong overview and monitoring system at Board and senior management levels.
-The Risk Management Committee and Audit Committee also seek independent assurance on specific risks from internal audit or other assurance reviews.
+Pursuant to the requirement of Regulation 21 of the Listing Regulations, Risk Management Committee is responsible to frame, implement, monitor risk management plan including cyber security and to ensure its robust effectiveness.
+The details of the Committee and its terms of reference are set-out in the Corporate Governance Report, which is a separate section of this Annual Report.
+The Company established a risk management framework enabling risks to be identified, assessed and mitigated appropriately with respect to internal and external risks.
+The respective Functional/ Business Unit Head(s) were entrusted with the responsibility of identifying, mitigating and monitoring risk management.
+Risk management forms an integral part of the managements policy and is an ongoing process integrated deeply into every-day operations.

-Significant and Material Orders passed by Regulators or Courts
+Significant and material orders passed by Regulators or Courts

 Policy for Prevention, Prohibition and Redressal of Sexual Harassment of Women at Workplace